Leonardo Realpe

-Leonardo Javier Realpe Montaño (born 26 February 2001) is an Ecuadorian footballer who plays as a central defender for Red Bull Bragantino.
+Leonardo Javier Realpe Montaño (born 26 February 2001) is an Ecuadorian professional footballer who plays as a centre-back for Primeira Liga club Famalicão and the Ecuador national team.

 Career

 Independiente Del Valle

-Born in Quinindé, Realpe was an Independiente del Valle.
+Born in Quinindé, Realpe started his career at Independiente del Valle.
 He made his first team debut on 14 July 2019, in a 1–1 away draw against Técnico Universitario.

 Red Bull Bragantino

 On 10 December 2019, Realpe signed a five-year contract with Red Bull Bragantino.

+On September 2, 2024 it was confirmed that Realpe joined Primeira Liga side Famalicão on a one-year loan deal.
+On 25 March 2025, he joined the club on a permanent basis, signing a contract until 2029.